 - Blood Knight: Warriors who wants to go to the Heavens have to die gloriously in battle, so this trope applies a lot in the setting.
 Actually making it to the Heavens also means that your immortal life is dedicated to battle, every day until the final battle of Ragnarok.

 - Body Horror: The Rend Flesh spell creates "small, deformed mouths on the surface of the victim's skin.
-The teeth begin to devour the flesh and insides".
+The teeth begin to devour the flesh and insides."

 - Character Level: Characters earn whole levels, not experience points.
-One level allow a character to select a new rune (and new powers), while two levels allow him to draw more runes during combat.
+One level allows a character to select a new rune (and new powers), while two levels allow him to draw more runes during combat.

-- Civil War: Ressources are becoming scarce, old family feuds reignite, and tempers are shorter and shorter, so it is no surprise that lots of civil wars broke out among formerly united Viking kingdoms since the onset of Fimbulvinter.
+- Civil War: Ressources are becoming scarce, old family feuds reignite, and tempers are shorter and shorter, so it is no surprise that lots of civil wars broke out among formerly united viking kingdoms since the onset of Fimbulvinter.

 - Cool Boat: Naglfar, the Ship of the Apocalypse, 5 miles long and made out of the toenails of the dead, will be used in battle by the Jotuns against the Asgardian Gods.

-- Crapsack World: Midgard: The Sun and Moon have disappeared, no crops will ever grow, people kill each other for no reason, Most of the landmasses are uninhabitable due to the cold, and angry monsters/gods/giants/immortal warriors are on the loose.
+- Crapsack World: Midgard: The Sun and Moon have disappeared, no crops will ever grow, people kill each other for no reason, most of the landmasses are uninhabitable due to the cold, and angry monsters/gods/giants/immortal warriors are on the loose.

 - Deus ex Machina: Possible but risky, see Be Careful What You Wish For above.